UTP Ethernet Cables: Categories, Connectors, and Wiring

 Key Takeaways

-- UTP cables are the standard for Ethernet networks, balancing cost and performance.
+- UTP cables are the standard for Ethernet networks, offering a balance of cost, performance, and ease of installation.

-- Cable categories (Cat 5e, Cat 6, etc.) determine speed, bandwidth, and distance limits.
+- Cable categories (Cat 5e, Cat 6, etc.) determine speed, bandwidth, and distance limits—choose based on your needs.

-- Straight-through cables are sufficient for most modern networks due to Auto MDI-X.
+- Straight-through cables are sufficient for most modern networks due to Auto MDI-X technology.

-- Proper installation (avoiding bends, testing cables) is critical for optimal performance.
+- Proper installation (avoiding bends, testing cables, labeling) is critical for optimal performance and longevity.